angular/angular/aio/content/guide/architecture-components.md

 <code-example path="architecture/src/app/hero-list.component.ts" header="src/app/hero-list.component.ts (class)" region="class"></code-example>

 Angular creates, updates, and destroys components as the user moves through the application.
-Your app can take action at each moment in this lifecycle through optional [lifecycle hooks](guide/lifecycle-hooks), like `ngOnInit()`.
+Your application can take action at each moment in this lifecycle through optional [lifecycle hooks](guide/lifecycle-hooks), like `ngOnInit()`.

 ## Component metadata